Impaired driving continues to take a deadly toll on our roads. Impairment includes alcohol, illicit drugs and medications.

 - 16 - 25 year olds account for 26% of impaired drivers in crashes but only 13% of all drivers in B.C.

-If you plan to drink leave your car at home.
-Plan ahead for a safe ride home; arrange for a sober designated driver, have money for transit or taxi, a place to stay overnight, or a friend or family member you can call for a ride.
+If you plan to drink, leave your vehicle at home.
+Plan ahead for a safe ride home.
+Arrange for a sober designated driver, have money for transit or taxi, a place to stay overnight, or a friend or family member you can call for a ride.

 10 Signs of a Suspected Impaired Driver

-- Driving unreasonably fast, slow or at inconsistent speeds
+1. Driving unreasonably fast, slow or at inconsistent speed

 - Description of vehicles (licence plate, colour, make and model)

 - Description of observed driver behaviour (swerving, etc.)